 - Emergency management of possible problems

-- Medicines, treatments, or activities that your child cannot have or do
+- Medicines, treatments, or activities that your child can’t have or do

 - Whom to call with questions and emergency contact information

-Except for the special needs, you will want your child to be treated like everyone else—as normally as possible.
+Except for any special needs, you’ll want your child to be treated like everyone else – as normally as possible.
 But you want to be sure that the school staff knows how to reach you right away if problems come up.
-It’s also good to leave contact information for another family member in case you can’t be found quickly.
+It’s also good to leave contact information for another person in case you can’t be found quickly.